tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 > * Your baker has been inactive for over 2 cycles (~2 days)
 > * Your baking rights have stopped appearing in the schedule
 >
-> You do NOT need to register if your baker has been inactive for less than 3 days.
+> You do NOT need to register if your baker has been inactive for less than 2 cycles (~2 days).
 Check your baking rights schedule to confirm if re-registration is needed.

 ### Stake your baking XTZ security deposit